-Lifetime Health Cover (LHC) loading is an Australian Government initiative that aims to encourage Australians to take out and maintain a private hospital policy earlier in life.
-If applicable to you, the loading increases the cost of your hospital policy premiums by a percentage of your base rate for each year that you don’t hold cover following your base day.
+Lifetime Health Cover (LHC) loading is an Australian Government initiative that aims to encourage Australians to take out and maintain private hospital insurance earlier in life.
+If applicable to you, the loading increases the cost of your hospital policy premiums by a percentage of the base hospital premium for each year that you don’t hold hospital cover after the age of 30.
+Your base premium is the cost of your hospital premium before any discounts, rebates or loading, and your base day is the date your LHC loading comes into effect (typically 1 July following your 31st birthday).

 If you purchase an eligible hospital policy before 1 July following your 31st birthday and continue to hold cover, you won’t incur the LHC loading for the length of time you hold hospital insurance.

-LHC loading accrues at 2% every year that you don’t hold hospital cover after 1 July following your 31st birthday (your LHC base day).
-To avoid loading, you need to take out hospital cover before this date.
+LHC loading accrues at 2% every year that you don’t hold hospital cover from the age of 30 if you do not hold a hospital policy by 1 July following your 31st birthday (your LHC base day).
+To avoid the LHC loading, you need to take out hospital cover before this date.
+If you cancel your hospital cover after this date, you may start accruing LHC if you exceed the permitted days of absence.

 The maximum LHC loading is 70%.
 If applicable to you, the LHC loading will be added to the base premium of your hospital policy.
 This means that you will pay the loading each time you pay for your private hospital cover.